1. Include an incentive

 - What are the stakeholder’s affective and cognitive impressions?

 .
-For instance, career satisfaction concerning an organization’s accessibility can be probed by the following questions:
+For example, career satisfaction related to an organization’s premises can be gauged as follows:

-- How satisfied are you with the amount of parking space?
+- How satisfied are you with the seating capacity in the waiting area?

-- How satisfied are you with the size of the parking spots?
+- How satisfied are you with our indoor directional signs?

-- How satisfied are you with travel time?
+- How satisfied are you with our air conditioning?

 7. Basic demographics

-Last but not least, the survey should include questions related to the stakeholder’s personality and demographics
+Finally, the survey should include questions related to the stakeholder ’s personality and demographics

 as well in order to support proper market segmentation analysis.